Datacenter & Cloud

 How do I get involved?

 There are multiple ways to join Linaro’s Datacenter & Cloud Group - you can either join at Group membership level which allows you to participate in all work and projects managed by the group.
 Or you can join at Club or Core level, both of which allow you to participate in the Datacenter & Cloud Group as well as other Linaro segment groups.
-To read more about membership and fill out the enquiry form, click here: Alternatively, if you want to access any of the open source projects the Linaro Datacenter & Cloud participate in, click here.
+To read more about membership and fill out the enquiry form, click here.